tylerbessire/PUMA-Program-Understanding-Meta-learning-Architecture/README.md

 - **Two-attempt diversity** as required by ARC Prize 2025 rules
 - **Fallback resilience** with graceful degradation to baseline methods
 - **Performance monitoring** with detailed statistics and benchmarking
+- **Beam search with constraint propagation** for deeper program synthesis

 ## Directory Structure